 The BCHC set a five-year Strategic Plan goal of 11 CHDO HOME rental units.
 The BCHC has been unable to meet this goal as due to the CHDO regulations and the current economics of housing development, certifying a CHDO is infeasible.
-During PY22, BCHC re-allocated \$59,176.80 of set-aside CHDO funds from PY16 to project entitlement funds to be used for rental housing production.
+During PY23, BCHC re-allocated \$147,100.50 of set-aside CHDO funds from PY20 and PY21 to project entitlement funds to be used for rental housing production as approved.